ClusterMonteCarlo/CMC-COSMIC/README.md

 See the documentation [here](https://clustermontecarlo.github.io/)

-## NOTE!!!
-This is currently in Beta release, and still has some testing we need to do.
-If you've come across this repository, feel free to download and try running the code

 # Installation Instructions (See [here](https://clustermontecarlo.github.io/CMC-COSMIC/install/index.html) for more details)

 Checkout the code with (be sure to add the `--recurse-submodules` flag to download COSMIC as well!)